maatthijn/portfolio-backend/README.md

 ## What's New?

+### v1.2.1
+1. Created an email service API for front-end site.
+2. Protected admin site by using brute-force protection.
+3. A login-attempt-left warning will show when user enters a wrong identity.
+4. Enhanced mobile galleries maintenance to avoid listening to delete or edit image when clicking on an image for the first time.

+## Logs

 ### v1.2
 This is a massive update because I refused to deploy every minor update until I fully finish my admin site.
 Here are points of the updates: